Aerial view of Breakneck Ridge over the Hudson River

 Site intake

-Collect essential info: location, stakeholders, feedstocks, constraints, and the intended benefits.
+Capture the basics: location, stakeholders, feedstocks, constraints, and benefits.

 Fastest path: Propose a pilot site.